Greek Civil War: From the Lebanon Conference to the outbreak

+There was little to prevent ELAS from taking full control of the country.
+With the German withdrawal, ELAS units had taken control of the countryside and most cities.

 The issue of disarming the resistance organizations was a cause of friction between the Papandreou government and its EAM members.
 Advised by British ambassador Reginald Leeper, Papandreou demanded the disarmament of all armed forces apart from the Sacred Band and the III Mountain Brigade and the constitution of a National Guard under government control.
-The communists, believing that it would leave the ELAS defenseless against its opponents, submitted an alternative plan of total and simultaneous disarmament, but Papandreou rejected it, causing EAM ministers to resign from the government on December 2.
+The Communists, believing that it would leave the ELAS defenseless against its opponents, submitted an alternative plan of total and simultaneous disarmament, but Papandreou rejected it, causing EAM ministers to resign from the government on December 2.
 On December 1, Scobie issued a proclamation calling for the dissolution of ELAS.
 Command of ELAS was KKE's greatest source of strength, and KKE leader Siantos decided that the demand for ELAS's dissolution must be resisted.

-Tito's influence may have played some role in ELAS's resistance to disarmament.
-Tito was outwardly loyal to Stalin, but had come to power through his own means and believed that communist Greeks should do the same.
-His influence, however, had not prevented the EAM leadership from putting its forces under Scobie's command a couple of months earlier in accordance with the Caserta Agreement.
-In the meantime, following Georgios Grivas's instructions, Organization X members had set up outposts in central Athens and resisted EAM for several days, until British troops arrived, as their leader had been promised.